-The low gloss area of the instrument panel's upper dash should be cleaned with mild, soapy water and a soft, damp cloth, or Motorcraft Dash & Vinyl Cleaner (ZC-38-A), then dried with a clean, dry cloth.
+The low gloss area of the instrument panel's upper dash should be cleaned with mild, soapy water and a soft, damp cloth, then dried with a clean, dry cloth.
 When cleaning the low gloss areas:

 - Do not use paper towels or newspaper. - Do not use silicone or Teflont (PTFE)-based products. - Do not use exterior paint waxes or sealants.